Clear and Present Danger Trivia Quiz Questions With Answers

 A: To help him initiate covert operations within Colombia with intent to disrupt the illegal drug trade there.

-Aided by CIA Deputy Director (Operations) Robert Ritter and CIA director Arthur Moore, the plan involves inserting light infantry troops with Hispanic descent into the country to do what?
+Deputy Director (Operations) Robert Ritter and CIA director Arthur Moore, the plan involves inserting light infantry troops with Hispanic descent into the country to do what?

 A: To stake out airstrips used by the cartel (SHOWBOAT), which then allows F-15 Eagles to intercept drug flights (EAGLE EYE).